lestig/ud/README.md

 <b>Why?</b>
 Found mounting USB disk drives too often on ubuntu servers is quite a tidious task ...

- - Needed a way to mount devices with a very simple command, sharing in case someone else has similar needs.
+ - Needed a way to mount devices with a very simple command.
- - A set of conditions ensure only USB flash drives are mounted.
-In my case, I have ZFS pools on the servers that do not want touched.
+ - Only USB flash drives are mounted.
+In my case, I have ZFS pools and other devices on the servers that do not want touched.

 <b>What?</b>